Our latest news & views

 This service is particularly useful in marketing and advertising, where slogans and straplines might have nuanced or dual meanings, for example.
-Rather than simply making a direct translation, highly qualified writers and linguists will recreate the spirit and tone of the intended messaging.
+Rather than only doing a direct translation, highly qualified writers and linguists will recreate the spirit and tone of the intended messaging.

-Document translation is a broad topic, involving the translation of a wide variety of documents across all industries.
-It something many people wrongly assume can easily be done using online machine translation systems, such as Google Translate.
+Document translation is a broad topic, involving the interpretation of a wide variety of documents across all industries.
+Its something many people wrongly assume can quickly be done using online machine translation systems, such as Google Translate.
 We have to say that we wholeheartedly disagree!

 Documents – whether they are from the financial industry or the healthcare industry – are frequently packed with industry-specific information and terminology, all of which require a lot of care and attention to translate accurately into a different language.
 You can take a look at our blog post about the importance of professional document translation for more information.